rustyjux/rustyjux.github.io/_posts/2022-10-04-code-whisperer-preview2.md

 ---
 *tl;dr - CodeWhisperer is a decent tool for a beginner/intermediate coder like myself to quickly write generic functions using common packages or APIs, and maybe to learn how to better comment and structure code too*

-I just got my preview code from Amazon and was excited to take [CodeWhisperer](https://blog.symops.com/2022/08/31/amazon-codewhisperer/) for a spin.
+I got preview access and took [CodeWhisperer](https://blog.symops.com/2022/08/31/amazon-codewhisperer/) for a spin.
 Here's what happened.

 ## Round one